 Google is the big dog among the search engines and search directories.
+We all know that.
 In one COM Score estimate, Google holds more than 68-percent of the search traffic for the entire Internet while all of the other search engines and directories combined parse and claim the remaining 32-percent.
-With many of the other top search engines and directories going to the pay-per-click and / or pay-per-inclusion models, Google remains the lone bastion of free for all (outside of the paid advertising at the very top or on the right panel) inclusion.

 In an interview, Microsoft founder Bill Gates has stated of the search engine wars, “Google has kicked our butts.”